gcaggia/usershierarchy/README.md

 ## Performance

 In production, The api responds in 150 µs in average.
-It runs in a docker container on a litle compute engine (shared cpu with 0.6 go of ram).
+It runs in a docker container on a small compute engine (shared cpu with 0.6 go of ram).
 OS is docker optimized by Google.

 150 µs to get an incoming request, parse a JSON file, apply an algorithm and send a response.